Ahmah2009/dolphin/README.md

 dolphin
 =======

-Dolphin is a senior design project that aim to convert 3D images read by Microsoft Kinect into set of sound representing the objects in the fram using PCL and SSR
+Dolphin is a senior design project that aim to convert 3D images read by Microsoft Kinect into set of sounds representing the objects in the frame using PCL and SSR